mbade1/mileage_tracker/README.md

 ## Install Instructions

-Visit [Sinatra Mileage Tracker](LINK TO HEROKU...) to begin using the app.
+Visit [Sinatra Mileage Tracker](LINK TO HEROKU...) to immediately begin using the app.

-Alternatively, clone this repo, run `bundle install`, `rake db:migrate`, and then run `shotgun`.
+Otherwise, here is another way to see it in action:
+- download or clone this project
+- cd into the mileage-tracker directory
+- run `bundle install` in your console
+- run `db:migrate`
+- run `shotgun`
+- open your favorite browser and enter the given local url provided by the shotgun server!

 If you'd like to learn more about securing and deploying heroku apps, visit the [Sinatra Heroku Demo App](LINK TO HEROKU...).